16th Ohio Independent Battery of Artillery

 Contained within the book are copies of the photographs of many of the men who served in the 16th Ohio Battery who are mentioned in the diary and copies of some of the diary pages.
 The book also contains a brief history and description of the Byrd family of Springfield, Ohio as well as a list and description of some of the civilians mentioned in the pages of the diary.
 At the end of the book is a listing of the service of the 16th Ohio Battery along with descriptions of what happened to many of the soldiers mentioned in the diary.

-Anthony Byrd Home - Wallace's boyhood home which stood on Route 40 in Springfield, Ohio.
+Anthony Byrd Home - Wallace's boyhood home which stood on the north side of Route 40 to the east of Springfield, Ohio.